Neurofeedback

 When life’s inevitable stressors come around, we often go into automatic pilot emotionally.
 One writer has called it “emotional hijacking.”

 Many of us do not need immediate stressors to activate these unpleasant, distracting brain states.
 We seem to have experienced them for as long as we can remember, as a chronic condition around which we have adjusted our lives.
 Still, we long for relief and a new, calmer, more accepting attitude – toward ourselves and others.
+Ways of affecting the brain’s function, like EMDR and mindfulness meditation, have been integrated into counseling psychotherapy with very positive results.

 Another tool supporting healthy brain functioning, which was first developed in the 1960’s, is EEG Biofeedback, which is also called Neurofeedback.
 This is a modality which I use, in conjunction with individual counseling and Emotionally Focused Couples Therapy.